Providence, Rhode Island

 HARBOR VIEW at the Harborside Campus is a quantity-food facility.
 It serves a wide variety of fresh foods daily.

-The JOHNSON & WALES BAKERY COMMISSARY is located in Harbor View at the Harborside Campus.
-This high-volume professional baking facility produces desserts and pastries served universitywide.
+The JOHNSON & WALES COMMISSARY is located in Harbor View at the Harborside Campus.
+This high-volume professional baking and state-of-the art cook-chill facility produces desserts and pastries served universitywide.

 SNOWDEN DINING CENTER is located on Weybosset Street, and specializes in a variety of grilled and made-to-order items and signature sandwiches.